UoB-COMSM0166/2025-group-28/README.md

 To accommodate visually impaired users, AstroCat avoids relying on colour-based cues.
 All in-game mobs are uniquely designed in both appearance and sound, allowing players to distinguish between them using auditory and visual differences rather than colour alone.
 This enhances accessibility for players with limited or no colour perception.

 The game also supports social gameplay through modes tailored for paired users, such as siblings or friends.
 The inclusion of Co-op and Player vs. Player (PvP) modes promotes shared experiences and interactive fun.
 Additionally, AstroCat addresses varying skill levels and player engagement styles by offering multiple difficulty settings.
-Competitive gamers can challenge themselves with the intense "Apex" difficulty, while casual players can enjoy a more relaxed experience through the "Kitten" difficulty.
+Competitive gamers can challenge themselves with the intense 'Apex' difficulty, while casual players can enjoy a more relaxed experience through the 'Kitten' difficulty.

 For younger audiences, particularly users under the age of 13, a dedicated 'Child Mode' is available.
 This mode disables blood effects and gore sounds to ensure a more age-appropriate, family-friendly gaming environment.